 How do we treat Acne?

 For years doctors have been treating acne vulgaris with oral antibiotics.
 This never really managed the problem, but was cheap through insurance and caused lots of rashes and GI side effects.
 At Smooth Solutions we treat the source, killing acne on contact with Omnilux Blue LED LIGHT.
-To manage the inflammation we use Omnilux Red LED light 48 hours later, for a total of 8 light treatments over 1 month.
 With that, we employ chemical peels and microdermabrasion to get rid of dead epithelial cells and keep skin pores open and clean.
 A home maintenance system is used with a company called Dreamworks.
 After acne is out of the inflamed, acute phase we employ microneedling with PRP ( platelet-rich plasma )and occasionally Pearl laser to soften and get rid of scarring.
 For severe cases, we might throw in Minocycline as an antibiotic.
 The program is about 6 weeks long.

 Smooth Solutions Medical Aesthetics offers clearCONCEPT™, highly effective treatment to address the problems of acne and acne scarring: